Mixing in an anharmonic potential well: Introduction

 \section{Introduction}

 We study Liouville's equation in action-angle coordinates

 where $q \in \T^d$, the $d$-dimensional (flat) torus, are the \emph{angles} and $(k_1, \cdots k_n)\in K$ the conserved quantities in a suitable open set $K$.
 The function $\omega: K \mapsto \R^d$ gives the frequencies associated to each angle.
-We think of Liouville's equation as describing the evolution of a large number of gas molecules or dust particles without interactions.
+We think of Liouville's equation as describing the evolution of a large number of gas molecules or collisionless kinetic gas without interactions.
 Liouville's theorem guarantees that, if the motion of a single particle in this system is integrable, there exist coodinates $(q,k)$ that bring the equation in the form~\eqref{eq:transport}.

 In classical mechanics, this occurs for instance in a potential well in one space-dimension or for spherically symmetric potentials in dimensions $2, 3$.
 In these cases, in the \emph{physical} coordinates, Liouville's equation reads